dl-tg/reddit-post-exporter/README.md

 Run the following command:

 ```
-reddit-post-exporter -subreddit=<subreddit> -limit=<limit> -categoryID=<categoryID>
+reddit-post-exporter -subreddit=<string> -limit=<int> -categoryID=<int> -exportComments=<bool>
 ```
 Where:

-    - <subreddit>: The subreddit you want to fetch posts from. (default: "programming")
+    1. `subreddit` - The subreddit you want to fetch posts from. (default: "programming")
-    - <limit>: The maximum number of posts to fetch. (default: 5)
+    2. `limit` - The maximum number of posts to fetch. (default: 5)
-    - <categoryID>: The category of posts to fetch (0 - top, 1 - controversial, 2 - hot, 3 - rising). (default: 0)
+    3. `categoryID` - The category of posts to fetch (0 - top, 1 - controversial, 2 - hot, 3 - rising). (default: 0)
+    4. `exportComments` - Whether to export comments alongside with posts. (default: true)

 ### Example

 ```
-reddit-post-exporter -subreddit=golang -limit=10 -categoryID=0
+reddit-post-exporter -subreddit=golang -limit=10 -categoryID=0 -exportComments=true
 ```
-This will fetch 10 posts from Top category from golang subreddit and save their JSON data, along with their comments, in the following directory structure:
+This will fetch and export 10 posts from Top category from golang subreddit and save their JSON data, along with their comments (because `exportComments` is true), in the following directory structure:
 ```
 └── <subreddit>
     └── Day-Month-Year